Review of the Album "Sounds of a Playground Fading" by Swedish Melodic Death Metal Band In Flames

-The Album Shows That This Band is Not Fading Musically
+The Album Shows That the Band In Flames is Not Fading Musically

 The album called Sounds of a Playground Fading is the next chapter in this history of Swedish melodic death metal band In Flames.
 But there is nothing even remotely resembling fading.
 Their talent has not faded even with the departure of guitarist Jesper Stromblad in 2010.